 Stockholm weather in winter: Temperatures average 2°C / -1°C (high / low) in December.

 Swedish Christmas markets are very different to the classic German Christmas markets.
-It’s a nice chance to experience Scandinavian delicacies as well as those originating specifically from Sweden.
+It’s a nice chance to experience Scandinavian delicacies as well as specifically Swedish Christmas food and specialties.

-- Meatballs – Of course you must try the most classic of all Swedish dishes, meatballs.
-These are especially delicious if you’ve only ever tried Ikea Swedish meatballs in your home country!
-They’re not the same at all!
-In Stockholm you can also get vegetarian and vegan meatballs.
+- Meatballs – Of course, you must try the most classic of all Swedish dishes, meatballs.
+These are nothing like what you might have tried in your home country.
+In Stockholm, you can get vegetarian and vegan meatballs along with traditional meat varieties.

 - Julbord – Look out for julbord, a classic Swedish buffet with Christmas food.
 Many restaurants offer a Christmas buffet for dinner during the Christmas holiday period.